 Summer Infant Babble Band allows you to take advantage of its three modes of monitoring your baby namely;

 - Audio-only Mode which is great if you have normal hearing capabilities

 - Vibration Mode which notifies of sound in the baby’s nursery and perhaps the best option for any deaf parent.
 You should note that the vibration feature is possible only when the audio monitoring is turned off.

 - Sound Light Mode is the third way you could use this baby monitor if you can’t hear audio signals well.
-The sound activated LED lights provides you a visual cue when there is noise in the nursery, and audio is turned off.
+The sound-activated LED lights provide you a visual cue when there is noise in the nursery, and audio is turned off.